jessepasos/training-app/readme.md

 > Objective: Once you’ve completed this task, a user should be able to attack any port and steal their treasure.

 ## Challenge 4: The fleet grows
-`Create new route, new view, edit methods, access control.`
+`Create new route, new view, edit methods, access control.
+Create a trait`

 Our pirates have had a successful raiding season.
 We have captured two ships, and now we need to keep track of them.

 Create a list view for the ships in our pirate fleet, and an edit page.
-You should be edit any of the properties of the ship:
+You should be able to edit any of the properties of the ship:

 - Captain (this will be an id that can pull in the crew_id from the crew table)
 - Displacement